 How does Catholic High School integrate technology into instruction?

 Catholic High School is committed to students and faculty having access to instructional technology that we believe best enhances instruction.
-Teachers regularly use document cameras, student response systems and their school-issued laptops to prepare and provide instruction.
-Through Moodle, our Learning Management System (LMS), students and teachers have access to a broad variety of interactive technologies that enhance learning.
-All students and faculty have Google Docs accounts which allow them to create and share documents, presentations and websites.
-Through the Google accounts, Catholic High School provides each student with a personal and parent email address that serves as the primary email address through which Catholic High School will communicate with students and parents.
-Students also have a Microsoft account that provides them with additional cloud storage space, Office online and free Office downloads on personal devices.
+Each student is issued a Fujitsu laptop computer with pen and touch capability.
+In addition, CHS uses Moodle as our Learning Management System (LMS) which allows students and teachers to have access to a broad variety of interactive technologies that enhance learning.
+All students and faculty have Google Applications accounts as well as Microsoft Office 365 accounts which allow them to create and share documents, presentations and websites.
+These accounts also offer cloud storage and backup solutions, and the Microsoft account allows for downloads of office products to student’s personal devices.
+Through the Microsoft account, Catholic High School provides each student with a personal email address that serves as the primary email address through which Catholic High School will communicate with students.

 How are grade-point averages calculated?

 Report cards are issued four times a year.
 Each division of the school year is referred to as a quarter.
 The first two quarters make up the first semester, and the third and fourth quarters make up the second semester.
-The cumulative grade-point average is determined by semester grades.
-In determining the cumulative grade-point average, all semester grades are included, and the average is unweighted.
+The cumulative grade-point average (weighted and unweighted) is determined by semester grades, and all semester grades are included.

 Does Catholic High School offer honors courses?

 Yes.
-Honors courses are available for qualified students in English, mathematics, social studies, science and foreign languages.
+Honors courses are available for qualified students in English, mathematics, social studies, science, engineering and foreign languages.
 Each department establishes requirements for admissions to these courses.
 Students who meet the requirements are authorized to register for honors courses during the course-selection process in early spring.